rjturner2/Snake/README.txt

 similar thing using UNIX, but that's a little outside of my paygrade since I don't have a machine I can run that on.

+One more note, if for some reason your terminal says HighScores.txt not found, let me know and I'll take a look at it.
+I know what's going on but I can't figure out a way to make sure it works on every machine flawlessly.
+I just have to add another pseudonym for python to the PS1 script for your specific instance of python.

 If you have any other questions let me know!